ajm/beetle_test/readme.txt

     (SLR omega means of every fly msa, skipping omegas that are over 2)

  beetles.pdf
-    (graphs of the 3 beetle result files mentioned above, all values don't show) flies.pdf
-    (graphs of the 3 fly results files mentioned above)
+    (3 Slr graphs and 1 Paml graph of beetle results) flies.pdf
+    (3 Slr graphs and 1 Paml graph of fly results)

 Other folders/files after the run is complete:
- Beetles (all the beetle data, generated trees etc, info about the SLR run (.log, .stats)) Flies (fly data, trees from Ensembl, info about the SLR run (.log, .stats)) Slr_Beetles (the SLR files for the successful beetle SLRs that have a fly counterpart) Slr_Flies (the SLR files for the successful fly SLRs that have a beetle counterpart) Excluded (skipped msa files, because not enough fly or beetle species etc)
+ Beetles (all the beetle data, info about the SLR run (.log, .stats)) Flies (fly data, trees from Ensembl, info about the Slr run (.log, .stats)) Slr_Beetles (the Slr files for the successful beetle Slrs that have a fly counterpart) Slr_Flies (the Slr files for the successful fly Slrs that have a beetle counterpart) Paml_Beetles (Paml results for beetles)

-In case of any questions or alarmingly bad code, please contact me.
+ Paml_Flies (Paml results for flies)
+ Excluded (skipped msa files, because not enough fly or beetle species etc) Beetlewithtribolium (original beetle .fasta files before removing tribolium) Flyensemblalign (flies aligned by Ensembl)
+ Flygapless (fly MSA gaps removed)